ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 ## Instructions

-For this exercise, develop a full stack application using both the technical requirements and user stories below.
-Provide both the source code and a working version of your application.
+For this exercise, develop a full stack application using both the technical and business requirements further down in this document.
+Please provide both the source code and a working version of your application.

 1. Share the link to your solution in a GitHub public repository
 1. Share a link to your working application deployed to the cloud provider of your choice.